-(a) VPI Canadian Equity Pool (the Pool) is an open-ended mutual fund trust, established on September 26, 2005 by declaration of trust under the laws of the Province of Ontario.
+(a) VPI Canadian Balanced Pool (the Pool) is an open-ended mutual fund trust, established on September 19, 2007 by declaration of trust under the laws of the Province of Ontario.
 As of March 2017, the registered office of the Pool is located at 300-175 Hargrave St., Winnipeg, Manitoba.
 The trustee of the Pool is RBC Investor Services Trust and the Manager of the Pool is Value Partners Investments Inc. (VPI or the Manager).

-The Pool commenced operations on October 20, 2005 with one series of units: Series A. On July 3, 2007, the Pool began offering Series B, Series F and Cardinal Series units.
-On July 5, 2017, the Pool began offering Series O units.
+The Pool commenced operations on October 1, 2007 with three series of units: Series A, Series B and Series F. On July 5, 2017, the Pool began offering Series O units.
 The Pool no longer offers Series B or Cardinal Series units.